eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 .. note::
     This QoS Policy concerns to all DDS entities.
     :raw-html:`<br />`
-    It can be changed even if they are already created.
+    It can be changed on enabled entities.

 Example
 """""""